 Are you an adult Catholic who has never received First Holy Communion?

-If you have answered yes to any of these questions... please JOIN US!
-Call our parish offices (816.761.1608) and we will be happy to meet with you.
+If you have answered yes to any of these questions... please call our parish offices (816.761.1608) and we will be happy to meet with you.

 Please note that you need not have decided to become Catholic to begin the first part of the RCIA called the Inquiry Classes.